silvax/q-investigation-workshop/README.md

 # Amazon Q Developer operations assistant Workshop

 ## Initial Setup

+Note: Before starting download the files in this repository

 1. **Access AWS Console**
    - Log into your AWS Management Console
-   - Ensure you're in your preferred region
+   - Ensure you're in the correct region for this workshop

 2. **Deploy CloudFormation Stack**
    - Navigate to CloudFormation service